 It begins with the recognition that Indigenous youth are the leaders of today and stand on the frontlines within our communities with the love they have for the people and their land.
 As Winona LaDuke (Anishinabe) once stated, “What our seventh generation will have is a consequence of our actions today.”
 At CSVANW, we believe that each of our Native youth carry with them, the hopes, visions, prayers, and songs of their ancestors.

-The values that the CSVANW holds close when thinking about our Native youth initiatives include family, resiliency, respect, reflection, legacy, reflection, future generations, culture and community, and responsibility and accountability.
-Because we honor our Native as future leaders of our communities and as a vital contributors to mobilizing strength based-solutions to the challenges our communities face today.
+The values that the CSVANW holds close when thinking about our Native youth initiatives include family, resiliency, respect, reflection, legacy, reflection, future generations, culture, and community, and responsibility and accountability.
+Because we honor our Native as future leaders of our communities and as a vital contributor to mobilizing strength based-solutions to the challenges our communities face today.

 In order to distinguish a CSVANW legacy, we work to implement our organizational values, direct action, creative leadership service to the community, collaborative thinking with Indigenous youth, and developing organizing strategies specific for Indigenous youth.
 Our role continues to be to bring awareness that focuses on the strengths of our Native Nations, Indigenous knowledge, our people, and our youth.
 We hope that the strategies that we bring champion recognition and community service through outreach and face to face engagements at social events, cultural events, and social media.
 Our main focuses remain to support our CSVANW members, tribal programs, community partners, and tribal communities.
 In order to serve our community, we must be part of the community.